Seaman Dan: Music career

+In 2010, Dan semi-retired at the age of 80 years.

+Recognition

+His album Perfect Pearl won the ARIA Award for Best World Music Album in 2004, and in 2009 won again with Sailing Home.

 In its citation on awarding Dan the Australia Council for the Arts Red Ochre Award in 2005 for his outstanding contribution to the development and recognition of Aboriginal and Torres Strait Islander arts and culture, the Council claimed he was a charismatic and consummate performer who blended traditional Torres Strait Islander and pearling songs with jazz, hula and blues.

-In 2013, he received a Hall of Fame Award at the National Indigenous Music Awards in Darwin.
+In 2013, he received a Hall of Fame Award at the National Indigenous Music Awards in Darwin, Northern Territory.

-In 2004, Dan semi-retired at the age of 85 years.

 In 2019 Seaman Dan was honoured at the Queensland Music Awards with the Grant McLennan Lifetime Achievement Award.

+Death

-He died in Edmonton on 30 December 2020, aged 91.
+Dan died in Edmonton, Queensland on 30 December 2020, aged 91.